choishingwan/PRS-Tutorial/docs/ldpred.md

+# Background

-Here we use another PRS program, [LDpred-2](https://privefl.github.io/bigsnpr/articles/LDpred2.html), that uses a Bayesian approach to polygenic risk scoring.
+[LDpred-2](https://privefl.github.io/bigsnpr/articles/LDpred2.html) is one of the dedicated PRS programs which is an `R` package that uses a Bayesian approach to polygenic risk scoring.

+## Installing LDpred-2

 !!! note
     The script used here is based on LDpred 2 implemented under bigsnpr version 1.4.7